-What is the Foreign Earned Income Exclusion
+What is the Foreign Earned Income Exclusion for US Expats?

 The FEIE – or Foreign Earned Income Exclusion – is essentially Form 2555 on a US tax return.
 It allows any taxpaying qualified US expat the right to exclude a certain amount of foreign earned income on their tax return.
 Foreign earned income can be your salary, wages, or any other amounts paid to you for personal services rendered by you abroad.